redpanthers/open-source-saturday/README.md

 How many can attend
 -------------------

-We are using our exising offices for the purpose, so we can only acomadate people up to the number of chairs we have.
+We are using our existing offices for the purpose, so we can only accommodate people up to the number of chairs we have.

 How to RSVP